Online therapy for work-related stress and burnout

 You may be leading a team, managing clients, or carrying responsibility without feeling able to step back or speak openly about the impact it is having.

 From the outside, things may look like they are working.
-But internally, it can feel like too much.
+But internally, it can feel like too much — sometimes alongside low mood or emotional exhaustion.

 Therapy offers a space where you can step out of that role, think clearly, and begin to find a more sustainable way forward.

-A space where you don’t have to be “the one holding everything together.”
+A space where you don’t have to hold everything together

-If you recognise yourself in this, it is a sign something needs attention and is not something to ignore.
+If you recognise yourself in this, it is usually a sign that something needs attention rather than something to push through.
+For some people, this can also overlap with persistent anxiety or low mood.

 What counselling for stress and burnout can help with

-• understand and untangle the sources of pressure
+- understand the sources of stress and pressure

-Sessions offer a calm, steady space where you can step out of the pressure.
+Sessions offer a calm, steady space where you can step out of the pressure and think clearly.

 You do not need to present things neatly or have everything figured out.